adyxax/www/content/blog/docker/shell-usage-in-dockerfile.md

 ---
 title: "Shell usage in dockerfile"
-linkTitle: "Shell usage in dockerfile"
 date: 2019-02-04
-description: >
-  How to use a proper shell in a dockerfile
+description: How to use a proper shell in a dockerfile
+tags:
+  - docker
+  - linux
 ---

+## The problem

 The default shell is `[“/bin/sh”, “-c”]`, which doesn't handle pipe fails when chaining commands.

+## The fix

 To process errors when using pipes use this :

 {{< highlight sh >}}
 SHELL ["/bin/bash", "-eux", "-o", "pipefail", "-c"]